-PALS in different forms has been used to promote gender justice by at least 100,000 women and men in rural and urban areas worldwide.
+PALS in different forms has been used to promote social justice by at least 100,000 women and men in rural and urban areas worldwide.

 All PALS processes start with individual visions for ‘enlightened self-interest’ as the basis for building sustainable structures for mutual support and collective action.
 Women and men develop achievable targets for change and road maps to move towards their visions, based on analysis of their current situation, past achievements and strengths/opportunities and weaknesses/challenges.

 A key focus for change is identifying and breaking through gender-based barriers at individual, household and community levels which prevent both women and men from achieving their vision.

 People also identify other people in their own families and support networks who they have a self-interest in sharing the social justice messages and PALS methodology with – either through love and a wish to help people who help them, or because without changing these people they cannot advance.
 The methodology thus scales up through a type of voluntary pyramid marketing as the basis for identification of the most effective community trainers to be certified and paid to train in new organisations and communities.